CPC data not collected

 mobile.advertiser.com, forgetting the GCLID parameter.

 - When the user arrives on your mobile site, the GCLID is not present.
-As a result, Analytics can't tell that he came from an AdWords ad.
+As a result, Analytics can't tell that he came from a Google ad.

 This situation can also occur with manually-applied campaign information parameters, such as